datocms/php-demo/README.md

 composer install
 docker-compose up
 ```
-you can now start writing your app!
+you can now start writing your app!!